 Up Late with Alabaster DePlume

-Jazz saxophonist, spoken word poet and activist Gus Fairbairn, aka Alabaster DePlume, combines his atmospheric music with his personal politics.
+Jazz saxophonist, spoken word poet and activist Gus Fairbairn, aka Alabaster DePlume, combines atmospheric music with personal politics.
 DePlume’s songs are built on circular melodies that transmit waves of calm – unless they’re raging against complacency and the everyday inhumanity of capitalism.

 A musical maverick, his last two albums were created on the premise of spontaneous collaboration.
 To encourage true improvisation, there were two rules in the studio: limited practice time, and no listening back to sessions after recording.
 The result is a raw, eclectic sound.